 • Academic Voice- This resource helps you to write in an academic tone and to appropriately contribute to an academic conversation on a topic (through writing).

-Direct cheating is an obvious departure from academic integrity, but plagiarism can take many forms and does not always accompany an intent to cheat.
+Direct cheating is an obvious departure from academic integrity, but a violation of the UAGC Academic Integrity Policy can take many forms and does not always accompany an intent to cheat.
 Academic integrity requires taking careful steps to avoid all forms of plagiarism—intentional or unintentional.
+For example, including non-existing and unverified sources in a references list is known as falsification.
+Providing inaccurate or misleading information in your paper is known as misrepresentation.
+Both violations can easily happen when attempting to gather information from generative AI without also going directly to the source to verify it.

 Useful Guide(s):

-• Academic Integrity Violations- The UAGC Catalog details various types of plagiarism and other violations of academic integrity to avoid.
+• Academic Integrity Policy- The UAGC Catalog details various types of plagiarism and other violations of academic integrity to avoid.

 • Plagiarism Guide- This guide summarizes what plagiarism is and some ways to avoid plagiarism.

-• Steps to Avoiding Plagiarism- This resource take you through a step-by-step process to avoiding plagiarism and provides some fun interactives too.
+• Steps to Avoiding Plagiarism- This resource take you through a step-by-step process to avoid plagiarism and provides some fun interactives too.

 • Understanding Turnitin Reports- This guide provides an overview of Turnitin’s similarity report and how to interpret that report to establish if plagiarism is occurring.